-- Property price risk a fall in the value of property may mean that borrowers cannot realise sufficient value to repay their debts in full; - Tenant risk a fall in rental income, or failure to secure rental income, may mean that borrowers are unable to service their debts.
+- Property price risk a fall in the value of property may mean that borrowers cannot realise sufficient value to repay their debts in full; - Tenant risk -the risk that the tenant defaults on its rental obligations or fails to renew the lease on similar terms..

 A credit risk policy has been agreed by the Board which sets out the nature, location and size of commercial lending deals that can be contemplated by the Bank.
-A Credit Risk Management team is in place to review each application in great detail.
-If it is deemed suitable, a recommendation, together with supporting analysis, is made to the Credit Committee (or the Board) for approval.
+If it is deemed suitable, a recommendation, together with supporting analysis, is made to the Commercial Credit Committee (or the Board) for approval.